nio101/BC3/README.md

 My home automation solution

 ## Design ✏️
-We we'll be using the following hardware:
+We we'll be using the following hardware/software:
 ### _**bc-hq**_ 💻
 **intel NUC** running **ubuntu server**, and hosting:
 + **influxdb** (as a docker container)